voogarix/t3rn-/README.md

 ### RPC node = executor will ask for Alchemy API key and will process only orders from RPC requests.

 ## ⚠️ Additionally script will ask if you want to add custom public RPC nodes.
-If you say NO thenit will use default public RPCs which already integrated into script
+If you say NO then it will use default public RPCs which already integrated into script

 ## ✨ AUTO INSTALLATION